 At the end of the summer, the interns will collaboratively create and present a pitch to a real-life client.
 If you want to learn more about how the advertising business really is and experience a better opportunity to confidently prepare you for the workforce, we highly suggest you apply for an exciting summer as an intern at Intermark.

 Assists with the day-to-day interaction and communication with our clients.
-Works with various departments, including but not limited to, public relations, strategy, media, etc., to ensure all aspects of our clients’ work is completed and executed with a focus on print, radio and broadcast.
+Works with various departments, including, but not limited to, public relations, strategy and media, to ensure all aspects of our clients’ work is completed and executed with a focus on print, radio and broadcast.

 Teams up with the copywriter to concept and execute big, brilliant ideas on time and on brief.
 A love of art and an eye for design are both necessary, but this person needs to be a great thinker who picks apart briefs.
-And once a concept is approved, you’ll have to bring it to life.
+And once a concept is approved you’ll bring it to life.
 Your mom will want to put your work on the fridge, even if she doesn’t understand it.

 Teams up with the art director to concept and execute big, brilliant ideas on time and on brief.
 You’ll need to love the written word, because after a concept is approved, you’ll be writing, writing, writing across print, radio/ television, online and other cool stuff.
 And if you make your mentor jealous, you’ve done it right.

 Reviews, analyzes, documents and evaluates business systems, workflows, procedures and data structures.
-Assists with day-to-day interaction and communication by working with various departments, including but not limited to engineering, digital strategy, analytics, and user experience, etc., to ensure all aspects of our clients’ work is completed and executed with a focus on mobile applications, website development and other digital assets.
+Assists with day-to-day interaction and communication by working with various departments, including, but not limited to, engineering, digital strategy, analytics and user experience, to ensure all aspects of clients’ work is completed and executed with a focus on mobile applications, website development and other digital assets.

 Works with the Media Department to assist in buying local advertising for TV, radio, outdoors and digital.
-Works on a team to create a full media plan for a client, as well as using research tools to better understand target audience’s media consumption habits and create strategic plans to reach them.
+Works on a team to create a full media plan for a client, as well as use research tools to better understand the audience’s media consumption habits and create strategic plans to reach them.